-I recently listened to the audible book “The Four Agreements” by Don Miguel Ruiz.
-Based on Toltec wisdom, which is a philosophy or way of life based on the key concept that we don’t really see life at all; what we actually see is our filter system, which is composed of our beliefs, expectations, agreements, and assumptions.
+I recently listened to the audio book “The Four Agreements” by Don Miguel Ruiz.
+The book starts from the concept that that we don’t really see life at all.
+What we actually see is our filter system, composed of our :

-Not only did this book blow me away in terms of the infinite wisdom it imparted, I started to think about how this philosophy translates across leadership and what defines great leaders from the average manager.
+The book blew me away with the infinite wisdom it imparted.
+And it also made me think about how this philosophy translates across leadership.
+And, in particular, what distinguishes a great leader from the average manager.

 The Four Agreements